 To learn more about Adapter.js, see Improving compatibility using WebRTC adapter.js.

-WebRTC serves multiple purposes; together with the Media Capture and Streams API, they provide powerful multimedia capabilities to the Web, including support for audio and video conferencing, file exchange, screen sharing, identity management, and interfacing with legacy telephone systems including support for sending DTMF (touch-tone dialing) signals.
+WebRTC serves multiple purposes; together with the Media Capture and Streams API, they provide powerful multimedia capabilities to the Web, including support for audio and video conferencing, file exchange, screen sharing, identity management, and interfacing with legacy telephone systems including support for sending DTMF (en-US) (touch-tone dialing) signals.
 Connections between peers can be made without requiring any special drivers or plug-ins, and can often be made without any intermediary servers.

 Connections between two peers are represented by the

 RTCPeerConnection (en-US) interface.
 Once a connection has been established and opened using